 I presume women can be just as shitty as men, and on average I’m pleased with the men I’ve chosen, but none of it exempts me from frustration and doubt, especially as I become concerned about youth chipping off of me.
 Mercury and the grateful crayfish, at least, might still find me great as everything falls away from me, including my tolerance for discomfort, my bone mass maybe, and my ability to read 8 pt. font.
 But not my fast reflexes.
 They remain split second-precise as I accidentally drop and catch objects of varying volume and velocity midair all day like a physics-calculating (but clumsy?) ninja.

 At times I resent that “love” is my “default setting,” to lift a phrase from a wise friend.
 I just want to do my work and grow old peacefully without the complications of a foolish heart.
 It’s foolish because it wants to explode in passion, not content to stay calm.
-It’s peculiar in taste and persnickety, a non-fan of prolonged mediocre interaction.
+It’s peculiar in taste and persnickety, and not a fan of prolonged mediocre interaction.
 I say “prolonged” because there’s a time and place for light, not-all-that meaningful company, and I do possess an initial curiosity about people.
-Of course my meaningful and your meaningful might not be the same.
-I don’t need to sit with you and discern the world’s problems and together proceed to solve them (although, bonus points if we do).
-I do however seek that innate connection you can’t define but feel on a chemical or cellular level.
+Of course my meaningful and another person’s meaningful might not be the same.
+We don’t need to sit around and discern the world’s problems and together proceed to solve them (although, bonus if we do).
+I do however seek that innate connection you can’t define but feel on a cellular level.
 There’s no rhyme or reason to it — you just spring to life around certain people.
 This applies to both friends and romantic interests.